 6. Mulligan’s, Dublin 2 – an aesthetic masterpiece

-Irish pubs are known for being effortlessly well-decorated, and Mulligan’s is no exception.
+Irish pubs are known for being effortlessly well-decorated, and Mulligan’s on Poolbeg Street is no exception.
 This no-nonsense 18th-century bar is a “sight for sore eyes”, according to Daragh.

 He says, “It is aesthetically one of the most impressive pubs I’ve been in.
 A beautiful interior without being fancy.”
 Plus, he says, you can always get “a cracking pint in here.”